-Life, Health and Well-Being is a Sussex business headed-up by Susie Debice Bsc Hons, Dip ION, a food scientist, nutritionist, body worker, teacher, health writer and author with 20 years experience working as a passionate and motivated expert spokesperson for the natural health industry.
-Susie has helped hundreds of clients overcome a variety of health issues and achieve their health goals with her personalised health plans which combine healthy eating advice, specific nutritional supplements and restorative massage and body work.
+Susie Perry Bsc Hons, Dip ION, is a food scientist, nutritionist, body worker, teacher, health writer and author with 20 years experience working as a passionate and motivated expert spokesperson for the natural health industry.
+Susie has helped hundreds of clients overcome a wide range of health issues and achieve their health goals with her personalised health plans which combine healthy eating advice, specific nutritional supplements and restorative massage and body work.
 Since 1999 Susie has worked at a number of natural health clinics in London, Brighton and Lewes and currently runs appointments from her home clinic room in Newick, East Sussex.
-Susie also has a number of clients that have appointments via Skype or FaceTime making her personalised health plans accessible to everyone.
+Susie also runs appointments via Skype or FaceTime making her personalised health plans accessible to everyone.

 Susie started clinical practice as soon as she graduated from ION in 1998 and spent over 18 years gaining clinical experience for working with a diverse range of health conditions and symptoms.
 Over this time her clinic has reflected her special interested in female health and she has become well-known for helping clients with conditions such as PMS, menopause, fertility issues, PCOS, pregnancy, endometriosis and weight loss.
 From 1998 to 2013 Susie practiced from a number of prestigious clinics including the Higher Nature Clinic (East Sussex), The Food Doctor Clinic (Harley Street), The ION Clinic (Richmond) and the Dyke Road Natural Health Clinic (Brighton).